PavanRangani/docs/docs/prd/contact-company/company-requirements.md

 - User need to choose one of the existing company & then Replace.
 - `Replace` button is disabled when company isn't yet selected.
 - Drop-down doesn't offer the company which is being replaced.
+- `Asset Manager` type company can't be replaced with another company or same asset manager type company.
+  - Because Asset Manager type companies have funds, if we allows to replace this type company, we also have to manage some other logic to move funds to other companies.
+This doesn't happen in real life.
+That's why we haven't allowed `Asset Manager` type companies to be replaced with another company.

 ### UI Requirement

 - On `Replace and Delete`, all the references where the current company is referenced will be updated with the new company and then this company is deleted.
+- This action is not shown for Asset Manager type companies.
 - `Replace and Delete` isn't available when deleting multiple companies together.
 (It's decided just to avoid unnecessary UI complexity)

 ## Archive / Restore company